Using The Text/HTML Editor: Atto

 Multimedia (Images, Audio, Video, and Interactive Media)

-Image
+Insert Image

 1. Click into the location you want your image placed.

-2. Click the Image icon button
+2. Click the Insert or edit image button

-3. Click the Browse repositories… button
+3. Click the Browse repositories button

-6. Depending on how you want text to move around the image set your Alignment:
+7. Depending on how you want text to move around the image set your Alignment:

 • Left or Right will have text wrap AROUND the image.